LachlanJW/house_price_estimator/evaluation.md

 The residuals show relatively good spread considering the binning of small value integers is still present.
 ![alt text](Reference_Images/9-gbr-resid-testing.png)

-The r-squared is up to 0.58, and the residuals skew is
+The r-squared is up to 0.58, and the residuals skew is down to 0.69.

 Feature importances:
 features.beds       0.479417